DeWereldMorgen: Alternative

 Kaat Van Damme's master thesis claims that DeWereldMorgen can be defined as an alternative media website with regard to content, editing, and the business model.
 Among Belgian media, DeWereldMorgen, Apache.be and Mondiaal Nieuws are often considered to be the main alternative news media.
 It is characterized by politicization.

 Content

 The website states that it seeks to be independent of large media organizations and feature the voices of non-governmental organizations and social movements.
 It also works together with similar partners such as StampMedia and rekto:verso.
 It can be characterized as preferring to be correct, rather than neutral.

+The news site takes a pro-Palestinian stance in the Israeli–Palestinian conflict, according to De Standaard.

 In relation to climate change, Yves Pepermans characterized DeWereldMorgen as coming "closest to a democratic arena" (compared with other Belgian newspapers De Standaard and De Morgen); and has claimed it criticizes the role of markets and stakeholders in relation to climate change, and that it advocates for larger public control over the economy for a socially just outcome for climate change.
 However, its addition to the debate is one-sided, and the media outlet has few readers.